 Logistics concepts for waste collection and treatment

-The basic logistics chain for CDW consists of the following key nodes: CDW generation, CDW collection, CDW treatment, and the final stage, which is either reuse, recycling, other material recovery, energy recovery or disposal.
+The basic logistics chain for CDW consists of the following key nodes: CDW generation, CDW collection, CDW treatment, and the final stage, which is either reuse, recycling, other material recovery, energy recovery, backfilling for some waste streams or disposal.

 At the generation point (construction, renovation, or demolition), waste is generated and segregated.
 Collection centres are locations where waste from multiple generation points is gathered.
 At these places, activities such as sorting and modifications to improve transportability and handling, including crushing and compacting, take place.